eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MADX Theory.md

 We try to maximise the length of bending magnets because the longer the magnet, the less the bending and the less the sychrotron radiation.

+Dipole has focusing effect on horizontal plane

+Interpolate when you plot slice the elements and recalculates the twiss